-Zillah directed the full-length new musical SEWING THE DREAM as part of a new-play development series co-produced by CreateTheatre and Prism Stage Company, which was performed on Theater Row in NYC.
+In May of 2022, Zillah directed the full-length new musical SEWING THE DREAM as part of a new-play development series co-produced by CreateTheatre and Prism Stage Company, which was performed on Theater Row in NYC.
 She also directs new play readings, mentoring playwrights through development, casting, rehearsal, performance, and next steps.
 Zillah is currently studying producing with Broadway producer Jane Dubin, maintains a twice-a-week actor practice with Tim Phillips Studio, and regularly participates in Jon Shear's Take Action filmmaking workshops.

 Other exceptional actor training experiences include three 6-week dives into the Shakespeare for the Voice & Body program, Canada's National Voice Intensive, taught by Linklater master teacher David Smukler & Embodied Practice master teacher Judith Koltai.

 In addition, Zillah studied voice, vocal production, acting, authentic movement and classical acting with Gary Logan, Dale Genge, Gayle Murphy, Gerry Trentham, The Barrow Group (NYC), Raye Birk (Minneapolis), Alaine Alldaffer (NYC), and Dody DiSanto (Boston.)
 Zillah's improv & comedy training comes from Michael Fennimore & Bates Wilder (Boston) and Patrick Ryan via Keith Johnstone (Minnesota.)